keelback-code/wizard-name-generator/README.md

 ### Future Implementations

 In the future I would like to use an external library, such as Sweet Alert, to style the Javascript alerts to match the design of the site.
+Sweet Alert also looks to be, to the extent of my knowledge, a more accessible option for alerts, which is an added and important benefit.
 I would also like to integrate an option for the user to email the name selection to themselves, or to share it on social media.

 ### Technologies